 Navigating difficult dialogues with anyone isn't always easy.
 And now, more than ever, it needs to be our collective responsibility to continue developing our skills to navigate our interpersonal interactions so that growth and learning can result.
 One of the first and most powerful moves you can make is viewing conflict or those difficult moments as an opportunity for learning and connection to occur.

 These resources below are simply a starting point.
 If you have additional resources we could add to this list, please send us an email ( ).

-The University of Alaska Anchorage with Alaska Pacific University created Start Talking for professors seeking guidance on how to engage with students on "some of the most important topics of our time."
+- The University of Alaska Anchorage with Alaska Pacific University created the book Start Talking for professors seeking guidance on how to engage with students on "some of the most important topics of our time."
 For an array of resources, visit their website.

 Resuming class after the election & other critical events in the news

 Informal and formal dialogues are occurring between faculty on what we can do in light of yet another national display of explicit racism in Charlottesville.
 If you have other teaching related ideas to add here send them directly to .

 - Handout sent by Provost Li, Resources to Support Faculty in the Post-Charlottesville Classroom (thanks to Kristy Michaud from OSSI and numerous faculty & campus offices who contributed to the quick creation of this document for Fall 2017)

 - The first thing teachers should do when school starts is talk about hatred in America.
 Here's help, Washington Post (thanks for sharing Jonathan Martinez, Psychology)

 - Teachers on Twitter are crowd sourcing ideas on how to respond in the classroom in response to Charlottesville #CharlottesvilleCurriculum (thanks for sharing Monica Garcia, Secondary Education)